Pyrlang/Pyrlang/README.md

 This is a drop-in Erlang node implementation in Python 3, implementing a network Erlang node protocol.
-It was designed to allow interoperation between existing Python projects and BEAM languages: Erlang, Elixir, Alpaca, Luaerl, LFE, Clojerl and such.
+It was designed to allow interoperation between existing Python projects and BEAM languages: Erlang, Elixir, Gleam, Luaerl, LFE, Clojerl and such.

 With just a few lines of startup code your Python program becomes an Erlang